- Role of the College

 The governing body of the College is Council, which comprises six Honorary Officers, elected Fellows and Members, a co-opted Member , Chair of the Consumers Forumand a representative from the Royal College of Midwives and the Faculty of Family Planning and Reproductive Health Care, RCOG.

-The six Honorary Officers are the President, Senior Vice President, and two Vice Presidents , who are elected by Council for a maximum of three years, and the Honorary Treasurer and Honorary Secretary whose term of office is for a maximum of seven years.
+The six Honorary Officers are the President, Senior Vice President, and four Vice Presidents, who are elected by Council for a maximum of three years.

 Elections for membership of Council are held annually and the term of office is three years, with eligibility for a further three.

 Council meets six times a year on Saturdays and on the Friday afternoons preceding the Saturdays.
 Trustees of the College Council decide general policy.
 Council approval is required on all documents or minutes produced byor working parties.

 When the College was founded, Memorandum and Articles of Association were drawn up and are now incorporated into the Royal Charter.
 These documents govern the way the College is managed.

 The Faculty of Sexual and Reproductive Healthcare (FSRH)

 The FSRH was founded in 1993 and continues to flourish with over 9,900 Members from a wide variety of backgrounds.
 For further information please visit the Faculty's website at: www.fsrh.org

 National Collaborating Centre for Women’s and Children’s Health (NCC-WCH)